Aryesia/spodlivoi_bot/README.md

 Bot API Key:

 First of all, create bot with [@BotFather](https://t.me/BotFather).
-Next you have two way:
+Next you have three way:

 1. Fill your values in main.go
 2. Fill your values in command.
 Command example: